 - Develop flex staffing plans for all hospital departments, including both variable and fixed departments

 - Push or delay education, orientation, and training (EOT) time to the future to focus labor resources on critical needs

 When looking to redeploy resources after the pandemic subsides, don’t lose sight of what you were able to accomplish during this difficult time.
-It’s a challenging area to address because, of course, staffing strategies impact people, however, it’s important to consider how to increase efficiency.
+Staffing strategies are challenging to address because they impact your people, but they’re important to consider.
 By prioritizing efficiency, you’ll be in a stronger position on the other side of the pandemic.

-With every aspect of your business impacted, there’s significant opportunity to make widespread improvements by assessing the effectiveness of your current operations.
+With every aspect of your business impacted by COVID-19, there’s significant opportunity to make widespread improvements by assessing the effectiveness of your current operations.
 Areas for improvement might include the following:

 - Enhancements to your crisis response

 - Business relationship management, including vendors and payer-provider collaboration

 The pandemic and the ensuing economic crisis are impacting everyone—and they’re forcing evolution in the industry, so leaders must think ahead.